Munster Irish: History

 The north and west of Dingle Peninsula (Corca Dhuibhne) are today the only place in Munster where Irish has survived as the daily spoken language of most of the community although the language is spoken on a daily basis by a minority in other official Gaeltachtaí in Munster.

 Historically, the Irish language was spoken throughout Munster and Munster Irish had some influence on those parts of Connacht and Leinster bordering it such as Kilkenny, Wexford and south Galway and the Aran Islands.

 Munster Irish played an important role in the Gaelic revival of the early 20th century.
 The noted author Peadar Ua Laoghaire wrote in Munster dialect and stated that he wrote his novel Séadna to show younger people what he viewed as good Irish:

 Ag machtnamh dom air sin do thuigeas am' aigne ná raibh aon rud i n-aon chor againn, i bhfuirm leabhair, le cur i láimh aon leinbh chun na Gaeluinne do mhúineadh dhó.
 As mo mhachtnamh do shocaruigheas ar leabhar fé leith do sgrí' d'ár n-aos óg, leabhar go mbéadh caint ann a bhéadh glan ós na lochtaibh a bhí i bhformhór cainte na bhfilí; leabhar go mbéadh an chaint ann oireamhnach do'n aos óg, leabhar go mbéadh caint ann a thaithnfadh leis an aos óg.
 Siné an machtnamh a chuir fhéachaint orm "Séadna" do sgrí'.
 Do thaithn an leabhar le gach aoinne, óg agus aosta.
 Do léigheadh é dos na seandaoine agus do thaithn sé leó.
 D'airigheadar, rud nár airigheadar riamh go dtí san, a gcaint féin ag teacht amach a' leabhar chúcha.
 Do thaithn sé leis na daoinibh óga mar bhí cosmhalacht mhór idir Ghaeluinn an leabhair sin agus an Béarla a bhí 'n-a mbéalaibh féin.

+(Reflecting on this, I realized we had nothing at all, in the form of a book, to put in the hands of any child to teach him or her Irish.
+This reflection led me to write a special book for our youth, a book containing language free from the defects in most of the language of the poets; a book respectful to youth, a book with language appealing to youth.
+This reflection made me think of writing Séadna.
+Everyone liked the book, young and old.
+It was read to the old people, and they liked it too.
+They felt, like never before, their own language coming out of the book.
+The young people liked it because there was a great similarity between the Irish of that book and the English in their own mouths.)

 Peig Sayers was illiterate, but her autobiography, Peig, is also in Munster dialect and rapidly became a key text.
 Other influential Munster works are the autobiographies Fiche Blian ag Fás by Muiris Ó Súilleabháin and An tOileánach by Tomás Ó Criomhthain.